 And, the setup needs to take into consideration the future maintenance of the tools chosen and the infrastructure itself.
 This is particularly challenging for organizations with large-scale enterprise factories.

 With all the dependencies associated with a cloud-native architecture, organizations must ensure that when they change in one component, it doesn’t break the whole portfolio while adhering to ever more stringent implementation and security requirements.

 4. Finding the Budget to Invest in Cloud-Native Development Tools and Platforms

-Implementing a cloud-native infrastructure can take many months and cost hundreds of thousands, sometimes millions of dollars.
+Implementing a cloud-native infrastructure can cost hundreds of thousands, sometimes millions of dollars and take many months.
 And this will only get organizations to the starting point of building an app.

 Not all organizations can spare the time and dollars.
 And, particularly for organizations going through the process for the first time, every step of the way is imbued with risks that can easily derail timelines and budgets.
 Justifying the investment and calculating the risks makes for some difficult choices to be entertained in an unforgiving endeavor, where cutting corners is not an option.

 The investment eventually pays off, in several ways, with costs being eventually more elastic and adapted to use patterns that fit the true requirements of both organizations and users.
 But, it’s not easy to convince otherwise risk-averse organizations to take the plunge so they can reap the benefits later.

 5. Finding and Hiring People with the Required Skill and Keeping Existing People

 To successfully embrace a cloud-native approach, organizations need a variety of skills, from cloud and database architects to security architects with experience in the cloud universe.

 These skills are not only among some of the scarcest resources in the industry but are also almost impossible to recruit as they’re usually absorbed by elite software companies like Apple or Amazon.